cwendorf/spTools/README.md

 # `spTools`

-## Helper Functions for the `statpsych` Package
+## Additional Functions for the `statpsych` Package

 [![minimal R version](https://img.shields.io/badge/R%3E%3D-3.6.2-6666ff.svg)](https://cran.r-project.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ### Overview

-`spTools` is a small collection of helper functions that enhance the usability and interpretability of statistical results from the `statpsych` package by Douglas Bonett.
-Where `statpsych` provides high-accuracy confidence interval methods for a wide variety of statistics, `spTools` handles the pre-processing of data into the required formats and post-processing the results into more accessible and readable forms.
+`spTools` is a small collection of functions that add to the array of tools in Doug Bonett's `statpsych` package.
+Some functions provide calculations not present in `statpsych`, whereas other functions offer vectorized versions of `statpsych` functions.
+Other functions attempt to further standardize `statpsych` output.

 ### Installation